The Fletcher Free Library has policies, rules and ordinances to ensure the best possible patron experience for everyone.

 TECH CENTER RULES & POLICY

 The Tech Center is for those of High School age and older.
-Computers in the Youth Library are available for youth in 8th grade or younger.
+Computers in the Youth and Teen areas are available for youth in 8th grade or younger.

-You must use your own Library Card or Computer User Card*.
+You must use your own Library Card or a computer guest pass.
 Using a barcode number not assigned to you will result in loss of Tech Center privileges.

 Turn off your cell phone ringer.
-Cell phone conversations are permitted ONLY in the Library's stairways, or outside.
+Cell phone conversations are permitted only in the Library's phone booth, stairways, or outside.

 No more than 2 people at a computer.

 If you need to talk, please whisper.
-If you use audio, please use low volume.
+If you use audio, please use your own or provided headphones.

 Viewing pornography or tampering with equipment will result in loss of Tech Center privileges.